 While VantageScore 3.0 was actually created by all three credit bureaus, it’s still not as popular as the FICO model.
 When it comes time to apply for a loan, it’s entirely possible that your FICO score will be quite different from the scores you’ve been tracking through Credit Karma.

 There’s no way to tell how big the difference may be; in fact, member reports vary in all different directions.
 Some users claim that their scores from Credit Karma are much lower than their FICOs, leading them to wonder if the website purposefully reports lower scores to keep customers coming back.
 On the other hand, other people are disappointed when they find out that their FICO score is the lower number, and that they don’t qualify for as competitive rates as they had hoped for.
 Still, others say that both their FICO and Credit Karma scores had negligible differences.
 It seems like personal experiences can vary widely, so it’s best to take your personal information with a grain of salt.

 Many people ask if getting your credit score from Credit Karma will your hurt your credit score.
 The answer is no. Viewing your credit scores at CreditKarma.com has no effect on your credit score at all.

 The Bottom Line

-So does Credit Karma actually prepare you for the loan application process?
-The bottom line is that Credit Karma does offer reputable credit scores that come directly from the information (and formulas) provided by the credit bureaus.
+So does Credit Karma prepare you for the loan application process?
+The bottom line is that Credit Karma does provide reputable credit scores that come directly from the information (and formulas) furnished by the credit bureaus.
 For people looking for a free, reliable way to monitor their credit scores, Credit Karma provides real-time updates and personalized advice to help you raise your score.
 But nothing is an exact science and you can’t rely solely on your Credit Karma scores to determine how likely you are to get approved for a loan.
 However, more information is always better than none, especially when it’s free.